the-real-felix/sequencer/README.md

 - `seriesTitle` — Optional.
 The name of the series or collection of stories.
 - `chapterTitle` — Optional.
 The name of this story or chapter.
 - `chapterNumber` — Optional.
 The position of this chapter in a series or collection of stories.
+- `revealTheme` — Optional.
+The stylesheet for [reveal.js].
+  See [reveal.js website](https://revealjs.com/themes/) for available themes.
 - `revealSettings` — Required.
 The configuration options of [reveal.js].
   - `width` — Required.
 The width of the presentation (image) in pixels.
   - `height` — Required.
 The height of the presentation (image) in pixels.